-If you are part of the Duke community, the Digital Innovations team at the Office of Licensing and Ventures can support you in finding the right protection and commercialization strategies for your copyrightable work.
+If you are part of the Duke community, the Digital Innovations team at the Office of Translation and Commercialization can support you in finding the right protection and commercialization strategies for your copyrightable work.

 - US Copyright Office — Copyright Basics: https://www.copyright.gov/circs/circ01.pdf